leon9078/Z87X-OC_Catalina/README.md

 Press F10 key to save, you are done!

-Now we need to disable VT-d.
-Since this option is hidden in BIOS (because of my specific CPU) we need to use an external tool called RU

-> This removes DMAR ACPI table

-Power on PC, press F12 key, select the UEFI option ("UEFI: "), then press Enter key

-\- Press Alt + = for UEFI Variables
-\- Scroll down with PgDown key, select Setup [EC87D643-EBA4-4BB5...], Size: 0x9B4
-\- Scroll down with Ctrl+PgDown, select Variable: 0x2A0 (Value should be 0x1, Enabled)
-\- Press Enter key, type 0, Enter key again, then Ctrl + W (There should be UPDATE: Setup: OK)

-Shutdown

-## Now switch to the Main BIOS (BIOS_SW > 1) and repeat the above steps!
+## Now power off PC, remove power cord, switch to the Main BIOS (BIOS_SW > 1) and repeat the above steps!